psychemedia/island-storynotes/wightnotes.md

 ---

-THe Isle of WIght: Its Past and Present and...
+The Isle of WIght: Its Past and Present and...
 Mudie
 p131
 "The Isle of Wight cannot strictly be said to have any history of its own, as distinct from that of England, of which it always formed a part since England was a kingdom."